The cropped jacket style is being seen more and more lately.

 Quote of the day: “But the fact is there is nothing ordinary about you.
 You have a fingerprint that nobody else has.”
 Joel Osteen

-Part of the reason there is more cropped items available could be because we are seeing more of the high-rise pants return to the stores.
-It’s no secret that high waist pants pair perfectly with a shorter jacket.
+Part of the reason there are more cropped items available could be because we are seeing more of the high-rise pants return to the stores.
+It’s no secret that high-waist pants pair perfectly with a shorter jacket.

 However, there are many ways to wear the cropped jacket style even if you don’t have or like high-waisted pants.